 Does Medicare cover AFib medication?

-Medicare doesn’t cover prescriptions you take at home, but Part D prescription drug plans do cover medications your doctor prescribes to you.
+Medicare doesn’t cover prescriptions you take at home, but Part D prescription drug plans cover medications your doctor prescribes.
 Part D plans must cover at least two medicines in key categories.

 Healthcare providers often write prescriptions for those with AFib to control heart rate or reduce stroke.